AccelMR/ShrekBot/README.md

 # Usage
 This bot has been created for learning purposes and to troll some friends.
 It uses some techniques to create and reload command without turning the bot off or restarting.

+Prefix by default is "`.`" but you can change it under `./resources/json/config.json`

 Some of the commands you can find would be:
   - Sound play when someone connects, depending on their sound from sounds.json.